13 Different Types of Hawks in Montana

 8. Sharp-shinned Hawk

-The Sharp-shinned Hawk is a small hawk found in Montana and is the smallest of North America’s accipiter hawks.
-They have slender bodies, long tails, and short, rounded wings.
+The Sharp-shinned Hawk is a small hawk found in Montana and the smallest of North America’s accipiter hawks.
+It has a slender body, long tails, and short, rounded wings.
 These birds are adapted for speed and maneuverability, making them excellent hunters.

 The Sharp-shinned Hawk has a dark gray back, pale underparts, and red eyes.
 Its upper parts are slate gray, with rusty-red barring on its chest.
 Its beak and legs are dark, and it has yellow feet.